-A measure for the array performance is its "dynamic range" or "array gain", which is defined as the difference between the peak level and the highest side lobe level of a beam pattern.
+A measure for the array performance is its "dynamic range", which is defined as the difference between the peak level and the highest side lobe level of a beam pattern.
 This dynamic range depends on the number of microphones, microphone layout, source location, scan grid, frequency and beamforming algorithm.
-The array gain of the example shown in Figure 7 is 8.5 dB.
+The dynamic range of the example shown in Figure 7 is 8.5 dB.